evilthreads669966/mechtron/README.md

 - You can aim a mechtron client at a mechtron server that doesn't exist yet.
 - A torified shell will interfere with mechtron.
 - Client ID and IP are interchangeable.
 You can use an ID anywhere you can use an IP.
+- A client will have a new ID number assigned to it when it reconnects.

 ## Commands
 <table>